minio/docs/docs/apache-spark-with-minio.md

 --conf spark.hadoop.fs.s3a.impl=org.apache.hadoop.fs.s3a.S3AFileSystem
 ```

 Here, we're using the Delta Lake release `0.5.0` with Scala `2.11` release, while the `s3a` fields based on the MinIO cluster.
 After you run this and get the Spark console, you can run delta and Spark APIs.
 Refer Delta Lake [storage configuration docs](https://docs.delta.io/latest/delta-storage.html) here.

-### Write Test

 To test if you can use the delta API, use the below commands in spark console

 ```sh
 spark.range(5).write.format("delta").save("s3a://spark-test/delta")
 ```

-### Read Test

 To check if the reads are working fine, attempt reading the file we created in write test.